 find it is a nice treat.
 It’s a tradition I learned while training at Clagett.

 Fall brings back greens from spring plus a wider variety root crops.
 I try to offer a decent amount of storage turnips and radishes in the fall because they will keep in your fridge all winter.
 I make roasted vegetables at least two Sundays a month in the winter.
 I do try to balance out the pleas for moderation though – I know that not everyone has a gigantic refrigerator and people who live alone can do only so many roasted sheet pans of radishes.

 What will be available this year?

-Definitely: Apples, asian pears, beans (green and dragon lingerie), beets, bok choi, collard greens, cucumbers, flowers, kale, kohlrabi, leeks, lettuce, okra, pea shoots, peaches, potatoes, salad radishes, scallions, storage radishes (fall only), swiss chard, tat soi, turnips, yellow squash, yokatta na, zucchini.
+Definitely: Apples, arugula, asian pears, beans (green and dragon lingerie), beets, bok choi, collard greens, cucumbers, flowers, fresh herbs, kale, kohlrabi, leeks, lettuce, okra, pea shoots, peaches, potatoes, salad radishes, scallions, spicy mix, seedlings (herb), storage radishes (fall only), sweet potato greens, swiss chard, tat soi, turnips, yellow squash, yokatta na, zucchini.